MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Security/Update-MgSecurityAlert.md

   - `[UserAccountType <String>]`: userAccountSecurityType
   - `[UserPrincipalName <String>]`: User sign-in name - internet format: (user account name)@(user account DNS domain name).

-VENDORINFORMATION `<IMicrosoftGraphSecurityVendorInformation>`: securityVendorInformation
+VENDORINFORMATION <IMicrosoftGraphSecurityVendorInformation>: securityVendorInformation
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Provider <String>]`: Specific provider (product/service - not vendor company); for example, WindowsDefenderATP.
   - `[ProviderVersion <String>]`: Version of the provider or subprovider, if it exists, that generated the alert.
 Required
   - `[SubProvider <String>]`: Specific subprovider (under aggregating provider); for example, WindowsDefenderATP.SmartScreen.
   - `[Vendor <String>]`: Name of the alert vendor (for example, Microsoft, Dell, FireEye).
 Required

-VULNERABILITYSTATES <IMicrosoftGraphVulnerabilityState\[]>: Threat intelligence pertaining to one or more vulnerabilities related to this alert.
+VULNERABILITYSTATES <IMicrosoftGraphVulnerabilityState[]>: Threat intelligence pertaining to one or more vulnerabilities related to this alert.
   - `[Cve <String>]`: Common Vulnerabilities and Exposures (CVE) for the vulnerability.
   - `[Severity <String>]`: Base Common Vulnerability Scoring System (CVSS) severity score for this vulnerability.
   - `[WasRunning <Boolean?>]`: Indicates whether the detected vulnerability (file) was running at the time of detection or was the file detected at rest on the disk.

-## RELATED LINKS

 ## RELATED LINKS